johnmyleswhite/Vega.jl/README.md

 **This package is unmaintained.
 Its reliability is not guaranteed.**

+**5/7/2015: This package is trying to be revived by [Randy Zwitch](https://github.com/randyzwitch) for v0.4.
+Its reliability is still in flux**

 # Introduction

 A Julia package for creating the simplest kinds of Vega visualizations.
 We currently support barebones versions of the following: